mspancho/heartificial-intelligence-2025/README.md

 In response to the George B. Moody Physionet Challenge for 2025, this is our attempt to create a diagnostic model that classifies Chagas disease from 12 lead ECG data using a convolutional neural network.

-We did this project as a final for our course CSCI1470 at Brown university.
+We did this as final project for our CSCI 1470 at Brown university.
 Please see the poster, write up, and some technical details below.
 Special thanks to Professor Eric Ewing for a great semester!

 ## Poster